Blaze (2022 film): The crime

 Blaze is returning from a visit to the shops via a service lane, some short distance behind Hannah and Jake, who are unaware of her presence.
 They were once lovers, and Jake wants to revisit that relationship but she refuses; embarrassed, Blaze hides but can still observe.
 Jake is insistent, then violently throws Hannah to the bitumen.
 She attempts to escape over a fence but he forces her against an old tree and rapes her.
-She falls to ground and he leaves her there.
+She falls to the ground and he leaves her there.
 Blaze drops her ice-cream and runs home, sobbing under the blanket.
 Luke asks after the cause of her distress but she is mute.
 The sound of sirens is heard in the distance.

 Blaze and her father are at the police station, her phone had been found at the crime scene, so she is implicated as a possible witness; she is fingerprinted and a DNA swab taken.
 She is forensically examined by a woman doctor.